chrisyrniu/CommMARL_Baselines/README.md

 Actor and critic are two heads in one network.

-Use conterfactual baseline.
+Fit Q function and extract conterfactual baseline.
 Only test with tarcomm.